Cliffside hilltop fun

 You don't have to be close up though.
 I found that once the Banshees were diverted by Marine fire, I was able to move off and watch from a distance.
 The Banshees seemed happy to ignore me, in favour of grinding the Marines into the dirt.
 And I do mean grinding; those pilots are vicious!

 Banshee battling with the Marines up here eventually made me realize that you could equally arrange such battles in the valley below.
-See Banshee battles for a complete guide.
+See Banshee battling for a complete guide.

 You probably won't want to leave a gunner in the hog for Banshee battling, else he'll usually clean up quick, which won't leave much fun for you.
 Then again, you could experiment with placing a gunner far from the main battle area, so that his contribution will be less overwhelming.